Who was Maria Sabina?

 I am a woman who grows salamanders and underarm ferns

-I am a woman who grows moss in her chest and abdomen
+I am a woman who grows moss in her chest and belly

-I am a woman that no one has ever kissed enthusiastically
+I am a woman that no one has ever kissed with enthusiasm

 I am a woman who hides pistols and rifles in the wrinkles of her neck.